buketsoyhan/buketsoyhan/README.md

 - 🌱 I’m currently learning **JavaScript, React and Node.js**

 - 👨‍💻 I continue to develop myself actively in the field of Web development with Patika.dev education programs.
-This is my certificate for the Beginner Frontend Web Development Trail: [Link](https://app.patika.dev/certificates/g32WA7Y) This is my certificate for the Intermediate Frontend Web Development Trail: [Link](https://app.patika.dev/certificates/22efd47e))
+  <br>This is my certificate for the Beginner Frontend Web Development Trail: [Link](https://app.patika.dev/certificates/g32WA7Y)
+  <br>This is my certificate for the Intermediate Frontend Web Development Trail: [Link](https://app.patika.dev/certificates/22efd47e)

 - 💬 **You can ask me a question so that you can get rid of what you are wondering about me.**

 - 📫 **This is my email address buketsoyhann@gmail.com**

-- 📄 Know about my experiences on [CV](https://drive.google.com/file/d/1gXVel5QTDVOx5AjwHHrUKQychKkziBT7/view?usp=sharing)
+- 📄 You can get to know me better from [CV](https://drive.google.com/file/d/1gXVel5QTDVOx5AjwHHrUKQychKkziBT7/view?usp=sharing)

 <h3 align="left">Connect with me:</h3>
 <p align="left">